Position Description: Summer AmeriCorps Member

 - Leading extended learning opportunities, like afterschool clubs and summer day camps

 In late spring, Members provide consistent support to students and teachers directly in our schools.
-Once the regular school year concludes mid-June, Members assist with summer school and various community enrichment programs such as LearningWorks AfterSchool Summer, Mayo Street Arts, and Parks and Recreation.
+Once the regular school year concludes in mid-June, Members assist with summer school and various community enrichment programs such as LearningWorks AfterSchool Summer, Mayo Street Arts, and Parks and Recreation.

 Prior experience in education or a related field is helpful but not required.
 Members work with an experienced supervisor and receive training to fully equip them for their service, including orientation, weekly team meetings, and relevant workshops throughout the year.